International Developments Favour Tencent (OTCMKTS:TCEHY)

 The results make it clear the company will be able to continue its huge investment programmes.
 Valuations of Tencent and others in the sector in China are also low compared to their American peers.
 The UBS report saw this as an opportunity to buy Tencent on the dip after a resetting of valuations following the government measures.

-The RCED (Regional Comprehensive Economic Partnership) was signed in Hanoi in November.
+The RCEP (Regional Comprehensive Economic Partnership) was signed in Hanoi in November.
 It is the world's largest multi-lateral trade agreement.
 It effectively improves and replaces the previous TPP (Trans-Pacific Partnership).
 That was the agreement that the Trump administration pulled out of and which had been unfavourable to China.
 So, the Trump administration succeeded in sharply strengthening China's influence in the region whilst reducing its own.
 The ASEAN (Association of South-East Asian Nations) region has recently replaced the EU as China's largest trading partner.

-Quite simply, the web of newly signed trading and investment deals under RCED greatly strengthens China's hand in Asia.
+Quite simply, the web of newly signed trading and investment deals under RCEP greatly strengthens China's hand in Asia.
 As an effective proxy for China in many respects, Tencent's hand is also greatly strengthened by this.

 The absence of both the USA and India from RCED weakens those countries and their companies in Asia.
 The Biden administration will have much work to do to make up lost ground in the region from the Trump administration's policies.

-To follow up on the RCED success, China's President Xi Jinping then gave an address at the APEC (Asia Pacific Economic Cooperation) forum.
+To follow up on the RCEP success, China's President Xi Jinping then gave an address at the APEC (Asia Pacific Economic Cooperation) forum.
 In this, he lauded free trade and China's role at the forefront of it.
 This might be seen as ironic by many.
 However, the USA's poor diplomacy has lost the country its leading role in Asia and enabled these sorts of claims to be made.
 This will benefit Chinese companies such as Tencent in the region.

 Investments in Asia